dutkulang/alx-higher_level_programming/0x03-python-data_structures/README.md

 A set is a collection of `unordered`, `unordered`, and `unindexed` elements.

+A set is a collection of data of different data types.

 Elements in a set can be of any data type but are `not indexed`.

+Elements in a set can not be duplicate, can not be repeated inside the set.

 <ins>When to use sets</ins>
 - when order of data does not matter